PanNorek/PanNorek/README.md

 ## I am currently working on

-1. [ ] HSProject - Twitch Chat Logs Hate Speech Detector - Chrome Extension to blur inappropriate chat logs.
-NLP model will be trained on some multilingual dataset I have found in the internet. (technology used: PyTorch)
-2. [ ] POLHATE - a dataset composed of polish tweets with labels whether it is a hate speech/offensive language or not.
+1. [ ] POLHATE - a dataset composed of polish tweets with labels whether it is a hate speech/offensive language or not.
 It will be used to create models to recognize bad habits in the polish part of internet.

 ### Technologies I am not unfamiliar with